creotiv/computer_vision/shape_context/README.md

 **What could go wrong?**

 1. One of the biggest problems of all descriptors is to choosing right key-points from image.
-Here we used not the best algorithm of choosing them, and in a more complex example it would fail.
+Here we used not the best algorithm of choosing them, and in a more complex example it could fail.

 2. Another thing to consider is a characters vocabluary.
 Here for font characters we dont need it, but if you will want to make hand written symbol recognition then you will need it, cause same symbol can be written with big difference, and only one base exmaple will fail your recognition task.